Cam Grandy: Professional career

+Cincinnati Bengals

 After going unselected in the 2024 NFL draft, Grandy signed with the Cincinnati Bengals as an undrafted free agent.
 He was released on August 27, 2024, then re-signed to the practice squad the following day.
-He was elevated to the active roster on November 7, 2024, for the team's Week 10 game against the Baltimore Ravens, and made his NFL debut in the game.
+He was elevated to the active roster on November 7, for the team's Week 10 game against the Baltimore Ravens, and made his NFL debut in the game.
 On November 15, Grandy was signed to the active roster.

 On January 21, 2025, the Bengals signed Grandy to a one-year contract extension.
+He made five appearances (one start) for Cincinnati during the regular season, recording two receptions for seven scoreless yards.

+On January 5, 2026, the Bengals signed Grandy to another one-year contract extension.

+Minnesota Vikings

+On September 1, 2026, Grandy signed to the practice squad of the Minnesota Vikings.